angular/angular/aio/content/guide/angular-compiler-options.md

 If the client of a library intends to use a symbol in an annotation, the template compiler does not normally report this until the client uses the symbol.
 This option allows detection of these errors during the build phase of the library and is used, for example, in producing Angular libraries themselves.

-For library projects generated with the CLI, the development configuration default is `true`.
+For library projects generated with the Angular CLI, the development configuration default is `true`.

 ### `strictInjectionParameters`

 When `true` \(recommended\), reports an error for a supplied parameter whose injection type cannot be determined.
 When `false` \(currently the default\), constructor parameters of classes marked with `@Injectable` whose type cannot be resolved produce a warning.

-When you use the CLI command `ng new --strict`, it is set to `true` in the generated project's configuration.
+When you use the Angular CLI command `ng new --strict`, it is set to `true` in the generated project's configuration.

 ### `strictTemplates`